-Typically, during a two day weekend, several families will be assigned dinner and bar duty and we’ll have a club dinner on the hill usually on Saturday night.
+Typically, during a two day weekend, several families will be assigned dinner and bar duty and we’ll have a club dinner usually on Saturday night.
 Everyone is invited, and if you have guests they are invited also… just RSVP to the host family prior to the event.
 The club bar is open so please support the club and don’t bring your own refreshments.
 On Sunday morning we will probably have a “garbage breakfast.”

 Everyone brings whatever they have and we make one big batch of scrambled eggs with whatever.
 Typically people bring up eggs or milk or sausage or onions or cheeses or peppers or fruit or bread or whatever they want.
 The idea is that everyone brings something, so no one has to bring everything.